hande-qmc/hande/documentation/manual/input/systems/generic.rst

     Specify the FCIDUMP file containing the integrals and information relating to the single-particle basis.
-    .. [review] - JSS: include a link to the function for converting a FCIDUMP file to a HDF5 file.
     Can also be an HDF5 file previously produced by HANDE from a FCIDUMP.
+To produce such a file you can use the dump_hdf5_generic_system lua function (see utils/utils for further information).
 ``dipole_int_file``
     type: string.